-Consistent with its philosophy, mission and vision, we-the employees and public servants of Harper College-have chosen values that we will work by.
-These values with supporting results and key actions are as follows:
+Consistent with its philosophy, mission and vision, we, the employees and public servants of Harper College, have chosen values by which we will work.
+These values are as follows:

 1) INTEGRITY

 An environment where relationships and practices are based on trust.